Deji69/encase/src/Encase/Functional/README.md

 # Types

 Most types provided in this library are designed to be used as objects with functional methods, similarly to the core objects in JavaScript.
+Many of the classes have static methods too, and as of writing are solely used to construct instances of the class in varying ways.

 ## `BoxIterator`

-An array iterator which boxes elements appropriately upon accessing them.
+An array iterator which [boxes](#boxing) elements appropriately upon accessing them.
 For example, a string element is boxed into a `Str` instance upon accessing, and an array to a `Collection` instance:

 ### Example